 A common piece of advice for all of these 5 steps for finding content ideas is to save everything.
 See an interesting article?
 Save it to your Pocket (which you conveniently set up in the READ step!).
 Someone at work pointed out a problem or a fact that sparked an interest in you?
 Use apps like Notes or MS Office on your computer or smartphone – or go “old school” and just write things down in a notebook.
 We have a saying here in Croatia – idiots remember, smart ones write it down – be a smart one.

-Step #2 – Creating content
+Step #2 – Creating great content

 After you found your topic idea, it’s time to create the content around it.
 It’s the part that asks for most of your time and effort, but there are ways to make it a bit easier and smoother.